sachsm53/DynamicsSadMusic/README.md

-# Scripts and Analysis Steps for Dynamic intersubject synchronization in response to sad music
+# Scripts and analysis steps for *Dynamic intersubject synchronization in response to sad music*

 All scripts used to analyze and create images for data presented in Sachs, M. E., Habibi, A., Damasio, A., & Kaplan, J. T. (2019).
 Dynamic intersubject neural synchronization reflects affective responses to sad music.
 NeuroImage, 116512.